Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.patch({name: 'name'});

 /*
 Returns a list of spaces in a Google Workspace organization based on an administrator's search.
-Requires [user authentication with administrator privileges](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user#admin-privileges) and one of the following [authorization scopes](https://developers.google.com/workspace/chat/authenticate-authorize#chat-api-scopes): - `https://www.googleapis.com/auth/chat.admin.spaces.readonly` - `https://www.googleapis.com/auth/chat.admin.spaces` In the request, set `use_admin_access` to `true`.
+In the request, set `use_admin_access` to `true`.
+For an example, see [Search for and manage spaces](https://developers.google.com/workspace/chat/search-manage-admin).
+Requires [user authentication with administrator privileges](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user#admin-privileges) and one of the following [authorization scopes](https://developers.google.com/workspace/chat/authenticate-authorize#chat-api-scopes): - `https://www.googleapis.com/auth/chat.admin.spaces.readonly` - `https://www.googleapis.com/auth/chat.admin.spaces`
 */
 await gapi.client.chat.spaces.search({});